darktable-org/dtdocs/content/lua/printing-labeled-images.md

 - Iterating through a table will return both the key and the value used.
 It is conventional in lua to use a variable named “`_`” to store values that we don't care about.

-- Note that we use the standard lua function `tostring` here and not the darktable specific `darktable.debug.dump`.
+- Note that we use the standard lua function `tostring` here and not the darktable-specific `darktable.debug.dump`.
 The standard function will return a name for the object whereas the debug function will print the content.
 The debug function would be too verbose here.
 Once again, it is a great debug tool but it should not be used for anything else.